men9xuan/Community-fridge/README.md

-## Community fridge web application in Express
+## Community fridge web application

 This is my 3rd course assignment of COMP 2406